nhreimer/nxvfxvst/Readme.md

   * Triggers at multiple stages of a pipeline (for time synchronization)
 * Real-time video encoder (Raw RGBA with Frame Rate Locking)
 * Multithreaded rendering
-  * Each channel renders on its own thread
+  * Each channel renders on its own thread (1 Audio + 4 Midi Channels)

 ---